zachmccabe/zachmccabe.github.io/bullshit.md

 **bullshit > create > iterate**

-Recently I keep having conversations with folks who seem to be afraid of their own imaginations.
+Recently it feels like I keep having conversations with folks who are afraid of their own imaginations.
 You know?
-So, I'm writing the following list to remind myself *why* I believe you and I both need bullshit.
+I'm writing the following list to remind *myself* why I believe you and I both need bullshit.
 I won't claim it’s original.

 1. If you don't value your idea, neither will anyone else.
-2. Just because you value your idea doesn't make it valuable (to your friends, clients, lovers).
+2. Just because you value your idea doesn't make it valuable to others.
 3. Always iterate, because your idea is bullshit.

+BTW, value &ne; profit.
+But, in our paradigm, profit is often the only agreed-on standard used to measure value.
+"Hold a hammer, and all you'll see are nails."
+Heads up.

-Good things grow in manure.
-Take a guess, roll up your sleeves and bullshit me.
+Good things grow out of manure.
+Keep at it.

 ![Twirling a pen](https://www.zachmccabe.com/assets/viz/pen-flip-300.gif)